 With so much of the foot poured into the front of the shoe, common foot problems like hammer toes, bunions, ingrown toenails and Morton’s Neuroma can easily result.
 In extreme cases, you can get a stress fracture from putting your feet in heels too often.
 There’s not much arch support for high heels and the extra pressure on your toes and heels can slowly flatten the natural padding on the bottoms of your feet, leading to metatarsalgia.

-So, what’s the solution to high heel shoes problems like these?
+So, what’s the solution to high heel shoe problems like these?
 Our Curves & Pods® premium removable footbed works to protect your natural cushioning and provide a bit extra TLC for your tired feet.
 If you have experienced metatarsalgia in the past, check out this guide to the best shoes for ball of the foot pain.

 Shortening of Calves and Achilles Contributes to High Heel Foot Pain